Seravo/wp-custom-bulk-actions/README.md

 wp-custom-bulk-actions
 ======================
 Currently Wordpress doesn't allow you to add custom bulk actions.
 See [codex](http://codex.wordpress.org/Plugin_API/Filter_Reference/bulk_actions).
+Adding them is super easy with this plugin.

-This plugin is based on solution found [here](http://www.skyverge.com/blog/add-custom-bulk-action/), but makes it more easier to use.
+This is based on solution found [here](http://www.skyverge.com/blog/add-custom-bulk-action/), but makes it more easier to use.

 ## Plugin